 The Benchmark Venting and Combustion Air Guide, TAG-0022 (GF-2050) MUST be consulted before any inlet air venting is designed or installed.
-Air supply is a direct requirement of ANSI 223.1, NFPA-54, CSA B149.1 and local codes.
-These codes should be consulted before a permanent design is determined.
+Local codes should be consulted before a permanent design is determined.

 The combustion air must be free of chlorine, halogenated hydrocarbons or other chemicals that can become hazardous when used in gas-fired equipment.
 Common sources of these compounds are swimming pools, degreasing compounds, plastic processing, and refrigerants.
 Whenever the environment contains these types of chemicals, combustion air MUST be supplied from a clean area outdoors for the protection and longevity of the equipment and warranty validation.